iamkirankumaryadav/LLMOps/LoRA vs QLoRA.md

 - The model is fine-tuned on a specific task or dataset.
 - This fine-tuning process is much faster than training the entire model from scratch, as only the small A and B matrices need to be updated.

-**QLoRA**
+# QLoRA (Quantized Low-Rank Adaptation)
-- QLoRA quantizes the weights of the pretrained LLM to a lower precision, typically 4-bit instead of 32-bit floating-point.
+- QLoRA quantizes the weights of the pre-trained LLM to a lower precision, typically 4-bit instead of 32-bit floating-point.
 - QLoRA also preserves the original pre-trained model's weights.

 - **How it works:** QLoRA builds upon LoRA by further optimizing the memory footprint and computational efficiency.